newsuk/times-components/.github/CONTRIBUTING.md

 * `npm run storybook-native` will build the storybook and watch for JS changes.
 In a separate terminal run `react-native run-[platform]`.
 This will allow you to develop in your storybook on a device or in an emulator.

 > #### Caution
 >
 > There are some problems regarding the usage of native storybooks with the Android simulator, mainly with hot module reloading (HMR).
 > To take full advantage of HMR while developing components while testing with storybooks use the iOS simulator instead.

 `npm run storybook:build` will output the built web storybook into the default `storybook-static` folder that is synced to the `gh_pages` branch to demo the components in the web

  `npm run prettier:diff` is used by the test script to enforce the code style at the CI level but can be run across all packages as a check too

- When the CI passes `packages:publish` will be run that uses [conventional commits](https://conventionalcommits.org/) to bump to the correct semver version, create a CHANGELOG and push to the `@timescomponents` org on npm
+ When the CI passes `packages:publish` will be run that uses [conventional commits](https://conventionalcommits.org/) to bump to the correct semver version, create a CHANGELOG and push to the `@times-components` org on npm

   `update-deps` is run `postinstall` to add `node_modules` to each of the packages

 ## Submitting a Pull Request